cep-sose2024/rhein_sec/README.md

 ---
 ## 🏃 Getting Started

 Since the project is still early in development, there are no releases yet.
-Therefore, you must run the code in an IDE.
+Therefore, you must run the code in an IDE.<br>
 We recommend the following:
 * JetBrains RustRover for the client-side code
 * JetBrains Rider for the server-side code